gethinode/docs/content/en/docs/latest/advanced-settings/module-development.md

     The bot requires elevated privileges to your module repository.
 Create a fine-grained Personal Access Token (PAT) first.
 Set up the token in the `Developer settings` of your **Account** settings on GitHub.
 The token requires access to your module repository with the following permissions:

     - Read access to actions, commit statuses, metadata, and pull requests
-    - Read and Write access to code and issues
+    - Read and Write access to content (code) and issues

     When done, create a new `Repository token` with the name `SEMANTIC_RELEASE_GIT` in your **repository** configuration and paste the PAT as content.